ashleykleynhans/aphrodite-engine-docker/README.md

 - `GPU_MEMORY_UTILIZATION`: By default, Aphrodite uses 90% of the entire available VRAM.
 Limit this behavior by setting it from the default 0.9 to a lower (or higher) value.
 - `QUANTIZATION`: The quantization method to use.
 Currently supported are `exl2`, `awq`, `gptq`, `gguf`, `aq|m`, `quip#`, `squeeze|lm`.
 GGUF needs individual files, so it is currently not supported with this image.
 - `ENFORCE_EAGER`: Use eager mode for model execution.
 Set to `True` to enable.
 This will save some VRAM but will slightly reduce throughput.
-- `KOBOLD_API`: Set this to `True` to use a KoboldAI-compatible API instead.
+- `KOBOLD_API`: Set this to `1` to enable the KoboldAI-compatible API in additional to the OpenAI compatible API.
 This will also launch a web UI at port 5000.
 - `CMD_ADDITIONAL_ARGUMENTS`: Use this to set additional CLI arguments, such as `--load-in-4bit` to load FP16 models in 4bit format.
 Once you've deployed, please keep an eye on the Logs until you see a successful engine start process.
 - `HF_TOKEN`: Your HuggingFace token for private and gated models.
 - `HF_HUB_ENABLE_HF_TRANSFER`: For faster downloads.